HenrikSamuelsson/course-meta-android-developer/README.md

-# course-meta-android-developer
+# Meta Android Developer Professional Certification

-Material from when taking courses to gain the Meta Android Developer Professional Certificate.
+Material from when taking courses to qualify for the Meta Android Developer Professional Certificate.